deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Automated Cohorts
 =================

-.. note:: When your course starts, you must have at least one cohort in your course that has automatic assignment.
-If you have not created at least one automated assignment cohort in the course by the time that the first student accesses your course content, edX creates a default cohort to which students are automatically assigned.

 The first time a student first views any course content, including the course **Discussion** page or content-specific discussion topics, if she is not already assigned to a cohort, she is randomly assigned to one of the automated cohorts.
 If no automated cohorts exist, the system creates a :ref:`default cohort` and assigns the student to this default cohort.

+.. note:: The default cohort is created to ensure that every student is assigned to a cohort.
+To avoid having to re-assign students from the default cohort to other cohorts, make sure you create the automated cohorts in your course before the course starts.

 .. _Implementing the Manual Assignment Strategy: